scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 03. 05.
+2024

+@1515 Remember for sections within <Macros > sections, have a minimum height 5 rows worth for
+			(5 posts or 5 rows of tags)
+			See all button expands said lists...

+@1400 issue with scrolling + header fixed in <Macros >
+!!!
+Need to make sure new posts get added to Tag's internal list of post
+		as of now: postCount in <Macros > page is based on initial amount pulled, will eventually need true total

+!!! current section in <SectionWrapper> needs to be saved when refreshing page on /home

+!!! when posts are sent for Tags and Topics, have order reversed and remove any with future
+		date.
+		for collections, just reverse

+### 03. 04.
+2024
+@1030 header gets messed up when returning to <Macros > page from a <Post > ✅

 ### 03. 03.
 2024
 Organize list of task most necessary for Macros section work to be complete
-- subroute option for when topic's posts are needed, rather than a tag's
+- subroute option for when topic's posts are needed, rather than a tag's ✅
-- postAmount and userAmount info to be sent with tag / topic
+- postAmount and userAmount info to be sent with tag / topic ✅

 - create a private post, have them be displayed in <Macros > section
 - display user's collections within <Macros > section
 	- option for bookmarks & collections needs to be added to <Post>